isabella232/azureml-template-lowpri/README.md

 Follow the setup guide below to add your Azure credentials and create required Azure resources.
 At the end, you will have a repository with:

-- simple LightGBM training workflow running every 2 hours and on push/PR
+- 8xV100 (2 nodes, 4 gpus/node) deepspeed training on lowpri cluster every 6 hours and on push/PR
+- automated retry on preempted or failed jobs every hour
 - code format check on push/PR
 - resource cleanup script running nightly